dakshvanshaj/flights-price-prediction-mlops/README.md

 Todo:
-- Project Todo's and `in progress` is tracked in the `Projects` section of the repository.
+- Project Todos and `in progress` is tracked in the `Projects` section of the repository.